ZeldaFan0225/AI_Horde_Discord/README.md

 # Stable_Horde_Discord

+A basic Discord bot to generate images using the Stable Horde API.

+**DISCLAIMER:** THIS REPOSITORY IS IN NO WAY ASSOCIATED TO THE CREATORS OF STABLE HORDE

+You can support me and my projects on [Ko-Fi](https://ko-fi.com/slashbot)

 ## Features

 This package includes the code for a discord bot which interacts with the stable horde api.